Benefits of Vitamin D for Babies

 Your baby can start taking vitamin D drops soon after birth.
 Most likely, your child’s healthcare provider will prescribe the standard amount, which is 400 IU daily of vitamin D for babies under 1 year, and 600 IU daily for those over 1 year.
 But once your baby can start getting vitamin D from other food sources (like salmon, egg yolks, and fortified foods), you may be able to reduce the amount they receive by drops.

-Every newborn, baby, and child are different, so although there is a recommended dose of vitamin D for babies, it’s always best to check with your child’s healthcare provider.
+Every newborn, baby, and child is different, so although there is a recommended dose of vitamin D for babies, it’s always best to check with your child’s healthcare provider.
 Most babies need the standard dose, while others may need more, and some may need to supplement for longer than others.

 The Bottom Line

 Babies need adequate vitamin D to stay healthy and build strong bones.
-Breast milk lacks enough vitamin D for babies, and babies may not be able to consume enough vitamin D-fortified formula to reach the optimal amount of this nutrient.
+Breast milk lacks enough vitamin D for babies, and babies may not be able to consume enough vitamin D–fortified formula to reach the optimal amount of this nutrient.
 The best solution is to supplement with vitamin D drops, which are easy for you to administer and for your baby to swallow.
-Although the daily recommended amount of vitamin D is 400 IU in your baby’s first year, every child is different.
-Talk to your baby’s healthcare provider to determine the amount of vitamin D supplementation your little one needs.
+Supplementing with vitamin D drops provides the benefits of vitamin D drops for babies, ensuring they receive adequate vitamin D to stay healthy and build strong bones.

 Join a World of Support